 There’s also a myth that German wines are going to be sweet and therefore unfashionable or unpalatable.
-We love Rieslings at Chateaux Vincarta, like our Schloss Johannisberg Silver Seal and our Metternich Sparkling Riesling, and although they’re both dry, they have a touch more residual sugar and more fruit sweetness that many people are used to.
+We love Rieslings at Chateaux Vincarta, like our Schloss Johannisberg Silver Seal, and it’s technical ‘dry’, it has a touch more residual sugar and more fruit sweetness that many people are used to.
 For dry German wines, look for ‘Trocken’ on the label, which means dry.
 But if you want sweet look for ‘Auslese’.
 In Champagne, the words Brut and Brut Nature imply a dry and very dry style, respectively.

 What’s NOT on the label

 Producers may tell you if egg or dairy products have been used for fining the wine, to make them clearer and brighter.
 But they don’t have to say anything.

 Similarly, they don’t have to say anything about their farming methods.
 If a wine is labelled as organic or biodynamic, then it must meet those requirements, but cheap plonk is often the result of very intensive farming methods.
 In particular, we worry about overproduction in Prosecco.

 There is no requirement to tell you anything about the other ingredients in the wine – for example the purple dye or oak chips that some low-cost producers use.
 What yeast was used in the fermentation?
 Nor is there any requirement to tell you anything about how the wine was made.
 Was it fermented in a concrete tank from 1970s or an expensive new French oak barrel?
 You may never know.